 - The ACA reduced payments to Medicare Advantage providers.
 The providers' costs for administering Parts A and B were rising much faster than the government’s costs.
 The providers' couldn't justify the higher prices.
 Instead, it appeared as though they were overcharging the government.

-- In 2013, sequestration lowered Medicare payments by 2 percent to providers and plans.
+- In 2013, sequestration lowered Medicare payments by 2% to providers and plans.

-Based on these new trends, Medicare spending was projected to grow just 5.3 percent a year between 2014 and 2024.
+Based on these new trends, Medicare spending was projected to grow by 7.9% a year between 2018 and 2028.

 |Year||National Health Spending (Billions)||Percent Growth||Cost Per Person||Event|

 |1965||$41.9||9.0%||$209||LBJ started Medicare and Medicaid|

 |1973||$102.8||11.0%||$474||Gold standard ended.
 HMO Act|

 |1974||$116.5||13.4%||$534||ERISA / Wage-price controls ended|

 |1978||$195.3||12.4%||$865||Inflation at 9%|

 |1984||$405.0||10.1%||$1,692||Tax hike and higher defense spending|